Nature + Culture Tour

 Sunshine and rain showers during the day and slightly chilly temperatures at night are a rule of thumb to go by on Amazon rainforest tours.

-December and January are the driest months-with January and February being a shoulder season that leads to the months with the heaviest rainfall.
+December and January are the driest months with February and March being a shoulder that leads to the months with the heaviest rainfall.

 There is limited electricity at the camp; there is a charging station for electronics which functions from 6 pm to 10 pm.
 There is electric lighting at the camp during these hours.